isc-projects/bind9/doc/notes/notes-9.17.2.rst

   ``server-addresses`` statements due to an uninitialized DSCP value.
   This has been fixed. :gl:`#1812`

--  When built without LMDB support, ``named`` failed to restart after a zone with a double quote (") in its name was added with ``rndc addzone``.
+-  When built without LMDB support, :iscman:`named` failed to restart after a zone with a double quote (") in its name was added with ``rndc addzone``.
 Thanks to Alberto Fernández. :gl:`#1695`